djnavarro/homepage/content/teaching/index.md

 <a href="https://compcogsci-3016.djnavarro.net"><img width = "100%" src="/teaching/teaching-ccs.png" alt=""></a>

-From 2010-2014, I taught an introduction to computational cognitive science for undergraduate computer science students at the University of Adelaide, in collaboration with Andy Perfors.
+From 2010-2014, I jointly taught an introduction to computational cognitive science for undergraduate computer science students at the University of Adelaide.
 The course materials are archived at <a href="https://compcogsci-3016.djnavarro.net" class="uri">https://compcogsci-3016.djnavarro.net</a>